Cycling the Costa del Sol from Sabinillas

 All cyclists must obey standard traffic regulations—red lights, stop signs, one-way streets.
 Riding whilst using a phone or earphones is prohibited (fines up to €200).
 When passing vehicles, drivers must maintain at least 1.5 metres distance or use the opposite lane entirely.

-Weather & Sun Precautions
+Weather & sun precautions

 Hydration is critical.
 Carry at least 1 litre of water (2 litres for longer rides).
 A small backpack or frame bag keeps hands free.
 Many cyclists underestimate how quickly they dehydrate in Mediterranean sun, even in spring and autumn.